KazuKaku/4ServoFlapOrnithopter/README.md

 Set 5Ch at Slider or Volume or other switch

 Set throttle stick at low max --1000 microsecond

+### Aileron stttting

+  The direction in which the ailerons turn left or right depends on the angle of the rear wings.

+  You'll need to actually fly the Ornithopter and verify which way it turns before setting it up.

 ## Need :
    Small ppm output Receiver(8 channels)